Process for Accepting Students into a Program (Regular, Alternative) that is Full (at Capacity)

-The criteria for acceptance are as follows:
+The priorities for acceptance are as follows:

-Students residing within the walk zone who have a sibling attending the school (see individual school profile pages for maps)|
+Students residing within the walk zone who have a sibling that will be attending the same program in the same school; concurrently

-||Students living outside the walk zone who have a sibling in the school OR students living within the walk zone who do not have a sibling in the school
+Students living within the walk zone who do not have a sibling in the school

-All other students living in the designated community|
+All other students living in the designated attendance area

 regular program lottery, the registration form must be completed and submitted along with required documents to the school through SchoolEngage.